11notes/docker-socket-proxy/project.md

 ${{ content_uvp }} Good question!
 All the other images on the market that do exactly the same don’t do or offer these options:

+${{ github:> [!IMPORTANT] }}
-* This image runs the proxy part as a specific UID/GID (not root), all other images run everything as root
+${{ github:> }}* This image runs the proxy part as a specific UID/GID (not root), all other images run everything as root
-* This image uses a single binary, all other images use apps like Nginx or HAProxy (bloat)
+${{ github:> }}* This image uses a single binary, all other images use apps like Nginx or HAProxy (bloat)
-* This image has no shell since it is 100% distroless, all other images run on a distro like Debian or Alpine with full shell access (security)
+${{ github:> }}* This image has no shell since it is 100% distroless, all other images run on a distro like Debian or Alpine with full shell access (security)
-* This image does not ship with any CVE and is automatically maintained via CI/CD, all other images mostly have no CVE scanning or code quality tools in place
+${{ github:> }}* This image does not ship with any CVE and is automatically maintained via CI/CD, all other images mostly have no CVE scanning or code quality tools in place
-* This image has no upstream dependencies, all other images have upstream dependencies
+${{ github:> }}* This image has no upstream dependencies, all other images have upstream dependencies
-* This image exposes the socket as a UNIX socket and TCP socket, all other images only expose it via a TCP socket
+${{ github:> }}* This image exposes the socket as a UNIX socket and TCP socket, all other images only expose it via a TCP socket

 If you value security, simplicity and the ability to interact with the maintainer and developer of an image.
-Then using my images is a great start in the right direction.
+Using my images is a great start in that direction.

 ${{ content_compose }}